 - 3 large eggs

-- Add the mozzarella on one half of the omelette and let it melt for 2 minutes1 cup shredded mozzarella cheese
+- Add the mozzarella on one half of the omelette and let it melt for 2 minutes.1 cup freshly shredded mozzarella cheese

 - Serve while still warm!